Leaving Bahamas devastated, Dorian regains strength as it crawls up US coast

 The United Nations said 70,000 people in the Bahamas needed immediate humanitarian relief after the most damaging storm ever to hit the island nation.

-Aerial video of the worst-hit Abaco Islands in the northern Bahamas showed widespread devastation, with the harbour, shops and workplaces, a hospital, and airport landing strips damaged or blown to pieces, all of which was frustrating rescue efforts.
+Aerial video of the worst-hit Abaco Islands in northern Bahamas showed widespread devastation, with the harbour, shops, workplaces, a hospital, and airport landing strips damaged or blown to pieces, all of which was frustrating rescue efforts.

 With many telephones down, residents posted lists of missing loved ones on social media.
 One Facebook post by media outlet Our News Bahamas had 2,000 comments, mainly listing lost family.

-Dorian killed one person in Puerto Rico before hovering over the Bahamas for two days with torrential rains and fierce winds that whipped up 12-18 foot (3.7- to 5.5-metre) storm surges.
+Dorian killed one person in Puerto Rico before hovering over the Bahamas for two days with torrential rains and fierce winds that whipped up 12-18 foot (3.7-5.5 metre) storm surges.

 In the United States, South Carolina was preparing for a record storm surge, potentially reaching a height of 8 feet (2 metres) at the popular vacation destination of Myrtle Beach, the US National Hurricane Center (NHC) said in an advisory.